simple-icons/simple-icons/.github/PULL_REQUEST_TEMPLATE.md

 * Include the icon’s brand name in the title.
 * Tell us why you chose the color you picked.
 * Make sure you optimized the icon with SVGO or SVGOMG.
+* Reference the issue, if any, the Pull Request addresses.